Last Updated on January 17, 2025

 Tarakeshwar Temple (West Bengal)

-Dating back to the 18th century this temple is one of the oldest standing temples in the city with the presiding deity here being that of “lord Tarakeshwar’.
-It is made out of a typical Bangla architecture style and the current structure is said to have been constructed by Raja Bharamalla.
-The shiv ling here is completely covered inside a metal frame to protect it from destruction and there are small openings present through which the pilgrims can touch the lingam.
+Dating back to the 18th century, this temple is one of the oldest standing temples in the city, with the presiding deity here being “Lord Tarakeshwar.”
+It is made in a typical Bangla architectural style, and the current structure is said to have been constructed by Raja Bharamalla.
+The Shiv Ling here is completely covered inside a metal frame to protect it from destruction, and there are small openings through which pilgrims can touch the Lingam.

 Best Time to Visit – October to March